 Trotwood is a medium-sized city located in the state of Ohio.
 With a population of 24,096 people and eight constituent neighborhoods, Trotwood is the 64th largest community in Ohio.

-Unlike some cities, Trotwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Trotwood are a mix of both white- and blue-collar jobs.
-Overall, Trotwood is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Trotwood who work in office and administrative support (17.93%), sales jobs (9.30%), and food service (7.65%).
+Trotwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Trotwood is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Trotwood who work in office and administrative support (14.77%), sales jobs (9.17%), and healthcare suport services (8.13%).

-The percentage of adults in Trotwood with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.26% of adults in Trotwood have a bachelor's degree or advanced degree.
+The citizens of Trotwood are slightly less educated than the national average of 21.84% for the average city or town: 15.66% of adults in Trotwood have a bachelor's degree or advanced degree

 Trotwood is a very ethnically-diverse city.
 The people who call Trotwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trotwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Trotwood include Irish, English, African, and Scottish.
+Important ancestries of people in Trotwood include Irish, African, English, and Italian.

 The most common language spoken in Trotwood is English.
 Other important languages spoken here include Spanish and African languages.